The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 Got a question for Juho?

-The contents of this website are provided for general information purposes only.
+Fill out this form and we will send it to Juho.
+We aim to get you an answer within 24 hours where possible!The contents of this website are provided for general information purposes only.
 It is not intended to amount to advice and you should not rely on it.
-You should carry out your own due diligence and take professional advice.
+You should carry out your own due diligence and risk assessments and take professional advice.
+Views expressed by interviewees or other users of this website do not necessarily represent our views.
 We make no representations, warranties or guarantees, whether express or implied, that the content on our website is accurate, complete or up to date.
 If you use any information or content on this website, download from, or otherwise obtain content or services through our website, it is entirely at your own discretion and risk.
 Epic Road Rides Ltd disclaims all liability and responsibility arising from any reliance placed on the information and content on this website.
 Find out more here.